Sept. 22, 2020

 She holds a master’s degree in International Policy Studies from the Monterey Institute of International Studies (MIIS) and a bachelor’s degree in International Agricultural Development from the University of California, Davis.
 She speaks English, Spanish, and Portuguese at home with her kids and continues to learn Japanese and French.

-You can connect with Lorena Dávalos on Linkedin.
+Connect with Lorena Dávalos on Linkedin.

-Expertise: International Development, Latin America, Youth Employment, Community Development, Rural Development, International Agriculture, Gender, Child Labor, Forced Labor, Human Trafficking, Migration
+Areas of Expertise: International Development, Latin America, Youth Employment, Community Development, Rural Development, International Agriculture, Gender, Child Labor, Forced Labor, Human Trafficking, Migration

 Antonio De Loera-Brust

 Antonio De Loera-Brust is a Mexican-American congressional staffer from Yolo County, California, currently serving in the Office of Representative Joaquin Castro.
 He previously served as a policy staffer on Secretary Julian Castro and Senator Elizabeth Warren's presidential campaigns.
 Prior to the 2020 campaign, he worked for Congressman Marc Veasey and participated in congressional oversight trips to Border Patrol facilities holding migrant children.
 He arrived in Washington D.C. as a Public Policy Fellow with the Congressional Hispanic Caucus Institute.
 Antonio has extensive experience along the U.S.-Mexico border and has reported on drugs, migration, and the peace process along the Colombian-Venezuelan border.